 The CUWSOP PGY1 Pharmacy Residency program prepares pharmacists for generalist ambulatory practice in urban underserved areas and roles in teaching.
 The residency is a 24-month practice and academia emphasis with time split equally in practice and on-campus.
-Practice is in an established site year 1 and a new site in year 2 to focus on developing or expanding clinical pharmacy services.
+Practice is at an established site providing care to patients with a variety of chronic conditions in Year 1 and developing or expanding clinical pharmacy services in Year 2.
 Time on campus is split between teaching roles and academic development via Master's in Education coursework.
 Graduates of our program will be prepared for success in a variety of ambulatory care practice positions as well as pharmacy practice faculty positions.